sandana1918/CollabDrive/README.md

 # CollabDrive

 CollabDrive is a full-stack cloud file storage and real-time collaborative editing platform inspired by Google Drive and Google Docs.
-It combines secure authentication, file management, collaborative plain text or markdown editing, sharing controls, and an editorial, production-grade UI.
+It combines secure authentication, File management, collaborative plain text or markdown editing, sharing controls, and an editorial, production-grade UI.

 ## Features